Active at Home

 Kirsty Heath

-Kirsty is the Strategic Lead for Ageing Well at Get Berkshire Active.
-She leads on the development of GBA's Ageing Well theme, aiming to create the conditions for a healthy and independent later life.
-She is also lead liaison for Berkshire West Local Authorities.
-With over 15 years' experience within the sports sector, she holds a BA (Hons) in Sport, Health and Exercise, as well as an MSc in Sports Injury.
-Her previous roles were in local authority and the NHS, before joining GBA at its inception is 2011.
+Kirsty's role focuses on embedding physical activity in health across Berkshire West.
+With nearly 20 years' experience within the physical activity sector, she holds a BA (Hons) in Sport, Health and Exercise, as well as an MSc in Sports Injury.
+Her previous roles were in local authority and the NHS, before joining GBA at its inception in 2011.
 Her sense of purpose has come from personally discovering the benefits of physical activity and she enjoys helping others to access them.
-In her spare time, she takes part in netball, fitness classes and loves being outdoors.
+Outside of work Kirsty juggles parenting with remaining active, with particular interests including netball, fitness classes and being outdoors.